How to Sell Your Business

 Non-Competes and Post-Sale Restrictions: Protecting Your Future

 What will you do with your knowledge, career and life after signing the non-compete.
 Know what limitations you have and for how long after the closing of the sale.
+There will be a non-compete in your contract, so understanding what the language means for your future is important!

 -